xonq/mycotools/mycotools/USAGE.md

 dependent on the MycotoolsDB, so there is no guarantee that these scripts will work with external files.

 Why the dependency on MycotoolsDB?
-Because bioinformatics file formats lack systematic, uniform curation so establishing the MycotoolsDB allows for safe assumptions on how files are formatted.
+Because bioinformatics file formats need systematic, uniform curation.
+The MycotoolsDB allows for safe assumptions on how files are formatted.
 [See here for more](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/MTDB.md)

 <br /><br />